noah-mclain/Jarvis-AI-Assistant/README_GRADIENT.md

 ## Troubleshooting

+### Google Drive Authentication Issues

+If you encounter authentication issues:

+1. Try using a service account for headless authentication
+2. Make sure the Google Drive API is enabled in your Google Cloud project
+3. If using browser authentication, run the script locally first to authenticate, then upload the credentials

+### Out-of-Memory Errors

 If you encounter CUDA out-of-memory errors:

 - Reduce batch size (try 1 or 2)
-- Reduce sequence length
+- Reduce sequence length (try 512 or 1024)
-- Increase gradient accumulation steps
+- Increase gradient accumulation steps (try 8 or 16)

-For storage issues:

 - Use 4-bit quantization instead of 8-bit

-- Enable external storage with S3
+### Storage Issues

+If you encounter storage issues:

+- Use the `cleanup_storage.sh` script to remove local models
-- Reduce the number of checkpoints to keep
+- Reduce the number of checkpoints with `--max-checkpoints 1`
+- Use the `improvement` checkpoint strategy to keep only the best model